abdullahjohar23/real-estate-client/README.md

 # real-estate-client

-# here you can add properies in your website
+here you can add properties in your website